Citroën Traction Avant: Models that did not enter production

 Citroën planned two variants that never entered production, since there was insufficient funding to develop them, except as running prototype vehicles.
-One was an automatic transmission-equipped model, based on the Sensaud de Lavaud automatic transmission, the other a 22 CV model with a 3.8 litre V8.
+One was an automatic transmission-equipped model, based on the Sensaud de Lavaud automatic transmission, the other a 22 CV model with a 3.8 litre V8 (bore: 78 mm, stroke: 100 mm, 3822.7 cc).

-The transmission (which was actually originally designed for the Citroën) was a "gearless" automatic, using the torque-converter alone to match engine revolutions to the drivetrain revolutions, much like the Dynaflow Transmission introduced later in the USA.
+The transmission (which was actually originally designed for the Citroën) was a "gearless" automatic, using the torque-converter alone to match engine revolutions to the drivetrain revolutions, much like the Dynaflow Transmission introduced later in the US.
 The car was supposed to have a less spartan interior than the other Traction Avants and it was to feature Citroën's own new V8 engine.
 About twenty prototypes were made, but the project was canceled at the start of 1935 after the company's bankruptcy and resulting Michelin takeover, which rapidly led to a level of financial discipline that the company had hitherto heroically failed to apply.
 The prototype 22CVs were probably all destroyed.
 According to some sources they were fitted with the standard front and the ordinary four-cylinder engines and were sold as 11CVs.
 The 22CVs sometimes shown today are recreations, usually powered by Ford flathead engines.

 Coupés/Convertibles

-In addition to the 4-door body, before the war, the factory also produced a 2-door coupé with a rumble seat, and a convertible also with a rumble seat.
+In addition to the 4-door body, before the war, the factory also produced a 2-door coupé and convertible with rumble seats.

 Hydraulic self-levelling suspension in 1954

-The six-cylinder, 2876 cc model was used as a "Test Bed" for the introduction of the Hydropneumatic suspension that underpinned the revolutionary Citroën DS19 that was launched at the Paris Motor Show in 1955.
+The six-cylinder, 2876 cc model was used as a "Test Bed" for the introduction of the hydropneumatic suspension that underpinned the revolutionary Citroën DS19 that was launched at the Paris Motor Show in 1955.
 The suspension was fitted to the rear suspension of the 15/6 H with a lever in the boot to permit the ride height to be modified.
 A dashboard-mounted override control was fitted to allow the rear suspension to be locked in normal ride height when parked, so the car did not drop in response to loading and unloading.
 It automatically released when the clutch was operated when driving off.
 A belt driven high-pressure pump was added and an under-bonnet reservoir to hold the "LHS" hydraulic fluid.
 Many of the hydraulic parts were interchangeable with the early DS 19 models (which also had hydraulic disk brakes, hydraulically assisted steering and a hydraulically operated "semi-automatic" gearbox).

 These other hydraulic features were not fitted to the 15/6 H, which ceased production in 1956, one year after the arrival of the DS.